-Electricity supply to be confirmed.
+Electricity supply from George Municipality.
+Electricity supply is available but application will have to be submitted for the upgrade of an existing transformant (Appendix F1.10.1 for communication with the municipality.
+This should be a condition of the EA.
 No new roads will be constructed as an existing access road will be utilised to gain access to the proposed site.